mat7ias/RNCBot/README.md

 - Spam filtering
   - Removes joining message and sets some basic permissions
-  - Welcome user with a tag joining the group, as long as the previous bot
+  - Welcome user with a tag joining the group, as long as the previous bot message wasn't a welcome (avoids the bot spamming welcome)
-  - Removes blacklisted words
+  - Removes messages with blacklisted words, also checks edited messages for blacklisted words
- message wasn't a welcome (avoids the bot spamming)
 - Updated dates and details for events/conferences/hackathons/meetups related to Raiden
 - Basic bot points system
 - Memes